mozilla/playdoh-docs/getting-started/vagrant.rst

 Once your VM is booted, just run ``vagrant ssh`` to ssh into your VM. ``cd`` into your projects directly and run whatever manage.py commands you like.

-playdoh's vagrant setup takes the liberally of forwarding port 8000 (the usual Django development port), so if you want to access your web app, do the following (after using ``vagrant ssh`` to get into your VM)::
+playdoh's vagrant setup takes the liberty of forwarding port 8000 (the usual Django development port), so if you want to access your web app, do the following (after using ``vagrant ssh`` to get into your VM)::